Search

 Slicing Cucumber

 55 days.
 Cucumis sativus.
 Open Pollinated.
 Tendergreen Burpless Cucumber.
-The plant produces heavy yields of 6 to 8" long medium green cucumbers.
+The plant produces heavy yields of 6 to 8" long, medium green cucumbers.
+It is a popular heirloom cucumber variety prized for its smooth, thin-skinned, nearly seedless fruits that are easy to digest—hence the "burpless" name.
 It is crispy, tender, burpless, bitter-free, and acid-free.
 It has thin skin and doesn't need any peeling.
 Great for salads and for pickling when cucumbers are small.
-Does well in high soil moisture and also cold soil.
+It does well in high soil moisture and also in cold soil.
 Best when harvested when 3 to 6" long.
 An excellent choice for home gardens and market growers.
 An heirloom dating back to the 1930s.
 United States Department of Agriculture, NSL 106653.
+An heirloom variety from the USA.
 Disease Resistant: CMV, DM, PM.

 Seeds Per Pound: 16,000